 May be repeated to a maximum of 6 units.

 Prerequisites: FCSE 299, CAFF 321I, 12 units of upper division course work in Family and Consumer Sciences.
 Must be taken in one of the last two semesters prior to graduation.

-Analysis of contemporary issues, public policies and future directions of Family and Consumer Sciences as a discipline of study and as a profession with integrated specializations.
+Analysis of contemporary issues, public policies and future directions of FCS as discipline of study and a profession with integrated specializations.

 Letter grade only (A-F).
 (Lecture-Discussion 2 hours)